ribs.archives.GridArchive

 • ValueErrorobjective is non-finite (inf or NaN) or measures has non-finite values.

-Removes all elites from the archive.
+Removes all elites in the archive.

 Parameters

-• fields (str or array-like of str) – List of fields to include.
-By default, all fields will be included, with an additional “index” as the last field (“index” can also be placed anywhere in this list).
+• fields (str or array-like of str) – List of fields to include, such as solution, objective, measures, and other fields in the archive.
 This can also be a single str indicating a field name.

 • return_type (str) – Type of data to return.
 See below.
 Ignored if fields is a str.